NanoComp/meep/doc/README.md

 % pip3 install --user mkdocs python-markdown-math mkdocs-material
 ```

+The main Python API document (`Python_User_Interface.md`) is generated from a
+template file (named the same, with a `.in` extension), and the docstrings
+located in the Python source code.
+Changes or additions for any text that is not
+part of a docstring should be added or edited in the
+`Python_User_Interface.md.in` file.
+Anything that is specifically about a
+function, class or method should be documented in the docstring for that
+function, class or method.
+The docstrings are expected to use MarkDown
+formatting.
+To control where the docstrings are inserted into the documentation
+a simple tagging system is used.
+See the documentation in the
+`doc/generate_py_api.py` file for details.

 To (re)generate the Python API documentation (extracted from the docstrings)
 run the following command in the project root folder.
 Note that this requires
 that the Python extension for the meep library has been built: